 Choosing a Chamber Validation Approach & Schedule

 The regularity of your chamber validation schedule may vary, depending on the risk and criticality of the equipment being validated.
-Having validated thousands of chambers, autoclaves, reactors, ovens, centrifuges, and other bioprocessing equipment, we have seen four general trends of validation schedules:
+We have seen four general trends in validation schedules based on our experience validating thousands of autoclaves, centrifuges, incubators, and other bioprocessing equipment:

 - Qualification upon installation, without re-qualification